 If He has the power to raise a man from the dead, then He has the power to change your heart.
 He can remove your resentment, and help you see that person from His perspective.
 And let me tell you, His perspective is far more beautiful than anything we can see with our earthly eyes!

 You’ve got this, my friend.
 With God by your side, you can do this!

 To help encourage you in your journey to forgiveness, I’ve put together 10 Scriptures on Forgiveness.
 You can find it in our subscriber library.
-For instant access to it and all of our FREE resources, simply subscribe to our newsletter below.

 If you’re struggling to forgive someone, I’d love to hear from you.
 Comment below or send me a prayer request (by clicking the “more” button in the menu above) so that I can join you in your prayers and take your requests to the Lord.